2-Star Stocks Poised to Plunge: Sony?

 Sources: S&P Capital IQ and Motley Fool CAPS.

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Motley Fool owns shares of Microsoft, Activision Blizzard, and Apple.
-Motley Fool newsletter services have recommended buying shares of Microsoft, Activision Blizzard, and Apple.
-Motley Fool newsletter services have also recommended creating a synthetic long position in Activision Blizzard and a bull call spread position in both Microsoft and Apple.
+The Motley Fool owns shares of Apple, Microsoft, and Berkshire Hathaway.
+Motley Fool newsletter services have recommended buying shares of Apple, Microsoft, and Berkshire Hathaway, as well as creating bull call spread positions in Apple and Microsoft.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.